Moonijaz/React-js/Todo-list/README.md

 1. Header.jsx : it contains the header of the file.
 2. Addlist.jsx: it contains the input field and input function where data is inserted in placeholder and on clicking add button it add te inserted field into the Todo_list.jsx file.
 3. Todo_list.jsx: where the data is fetched and placed in a list and it is maped to the add button.
+4. App.jsx: where all the components are called  and handleAddlist function handles the list that is inserted and handleDeleteItem handles the removal of the list.